alumet-dev/alumet/plugins/energy-estimation-tdp/README.md

 ## Requirements

-This plugin needs procfs.kernel plugin configured to be able to obtain kernel_cpu_time.
+This plugin needs **procfs.kernel plugin activated** to be able to obtain the `kernel_cpu_time` metric.

-The cpu measurements have an additional attribute cpu_state, which allow to compute the estimate consumption for individual states of the CPU or as the total consumption (sum with cpu_state!="idle").
+The cpu measurements have an additional attribute cpu_state, which allow to compute the estimate consumption for individual states of the CPU or as the total consumption (sum with `cpu_state`!="idle").

-### Configuration
+## Configuration

 ```toml
 [plugins.energy-estimation-tdp]